 We love to go and visit new places which often involves an overnight stay.
-Now we no-longer fit the standard family of 4 though we struggle to find accommodation.
-This led to us using Air BnB for the first time last year, opening up all sorts of new options for us.
-On our most recent trip to Leicester we did find a hotel that accommodated us all though, so which do we prefer?
+This led to us using Air BnB for the first time in 2018, opening up all sorts of new options for us.
+On a more recent trip to Leicester we used a hotel though, so which do we prefer?
 Here I compare hotel vs Air BnB for family travel.

 - On-site car parking which is usually free and often has security cameras too.

 - Breakfast included, meaning I don’t have to cook.
 The kids (ok and us adults) love it when there’s a buffet breakfast and we can try different things.
 Our most recent hotel stay even had a waffle maker for breakfast which was a huge hit!